icelary/kirk/songs.md

 > The day a single shot rang out
 > And a bullet paused the Earth

+## How Dare They, by Diesel

+<iframe frameborder="0" width="560" height="315" src="https://www.youtube.com/embed/YcyKR0SzCtA?disablekb=1&start=80&end=100" allow="fullscreen"></iframe>

+Released: September 15, 2025

+> Stage lights cold as a winter rain
+> One breath, one prayer, then the world went strange
+> Crowd froze up when the thunder cracked
+> Truth on a mic and a life attacked

 ## Charlie, by Jesse Welles

 <iframe frameborder="0" width="560" height="315" src="https://www.youtube.com/embed/UCBkt5Nt1wo?disablekb=1&start=80&end=100" allow="fullscreen"></iframe>